MINSTERWORTH VILLAGE HALL

 A new survey is being carried out of the churchyard to map and identify the burial plots in St. Peter's Church, Minsterworth.

-A larger version of the above image can be downloaded using the file
+A larger version of the above image can be downloaded by clicking on the file

 In the downloadable MS Excel spreadsheet listing below (all_zones_as_of_mar_2022.xlxs), the new survey results are currently being listed, initially in spreadsheet form.
 These are being updated regularly as the survey continues.